catalyst/developing-with-cwp/slides/docs/06_IntroToCMSFields.md

 ## Introduction to CMS fields
-In this lesson I will introduce you to the database model and how to add fields in to the CMS for users to enter some information.
+In this lesson I will introduce you to the database model and how to add fields into the CMS for users to enter some information.
 We will then utilise these new fields on the landing page to make it even better.

 ### Adding an Intro field to Page.php